Gratiot Integrated Health Network

-Program Philosophy: Gratiot Integrated Health Network (GIHN) provides crisis stabilization and response services and are prepared to respond to individuals experiencing an acute emotional, behavioral, or social dysfunction, and the authorization/facilitation of inpatient or other protective environment for treatment.
+Program Philosophy: Gratiot Integrated Health Network provides crisis intervention and response services and are prepared to respond to individuals experiencing an acute emotional, behavioral, or social dysfunction, and the authorization/facilitation of inpatient or other protective environment for treatment.

 Program Goals: The goal of the Crisis Intervention Program is to respond to individual/family- identified emergencies to evaluate the precipitating circumstances that prompted the individual to seek help, identify and help to resolve psychosocial conflicts, and refer to appropriate follow-up services.
 Individuals may achieve stabilization through crisis intervention or be referred to other services.
 The program staff assess the individual’s emergent needs through pre-screening or crisis evaluation which may evolve through the course of the emergency contact to meet the needs of the consumer.